-- 11.12 The executive officer must keep a register containing, for each planning decision made at a meeting of the board or a board committee (including, but not limited to a committee of the board), the names of the voting representatives who supported the decision and the names of any voting representatives who opposed (or are taken to have opposed) the decision. - 11.13 For the purpose of maintaining the register, a division is taken to have been called whenever a motion for a planning decision is put at a meeting of the board or a board committee. - 11.14 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.15 Clauses 11.12-11.14 apply also to meetings that are closed to the public.
+- 11.12 The general manager must keep a register containing, for each planning decision made at a meeting of the council or a council committee (including, but not limited to a committee of the council), the names of the councillors who supported the decision and the names of any councillors who opposed (or are taken to have opposed) the decision. - 11.13 For the purpose of maintaining the register, a division is taken to have been called whenever a motion for a planning decision is put at a meeting of the council or a council committee. - 11.14 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document.

+11.15 Clauses 11.12-11.14 apply also to meetings that are closed to the public.
 Note: Clauses 11.12-11.15 reflect section 375A of the Act.